A-infinity functors for Lagrangian correspondences: Introduction

 are canonically isomorphic.
 The result extends to generalized Lagrangian correspondences, in particular the empty correspondence.
 In the last case the result shows that the Fukaya categories constructed using two different systems of perturbation data are homotopy equivalent.

 A complete chain-level version of the earlier work is still missing.
 Namely, one would like to construct a {\em Weinstein-Fukaya} \ainfty $2$-category whose objects are symplectic manifolds and morphism categories are the extended Fukaya categories of correspondences.
 Furthermore one would like an \ainfty categorification functor given by the extended Fukaya categories on objects and the functor of Theorem~\ref{mainfunc} on morphisms.
 This theory would be the chain level version of the Weinstein-Floer $2$-category and categorification functor constructed in \cite{we:co}.
-A possibly-related notion of \ainfty $2$-category is given by a construction of Batanin \cite{bat:glob}.
 Some steps in this direction have been taken by Bottman \cite{bottman}, \cite{bottman2}.
+Batanin has pointed out to us a possibly-relevant construction of homotopy higher categories in \cite[Definition 8.7]{bat:glob}.

 The \ainfty structures, functors, and natural transformations are defined using a general theory of family quilt invariants that count pseudoholomorphic quilts with varying domain.
 This theory includes families of quilts associated to the associahedron, multiplihedron, and other polytopes underlying the various \ainfty structures.
 Unfortunately these families of quilted surfaces come with the rather inconvenient (for analysis) property that degeneration is not given by ``neck stretching'' but rather by ``nodal degeneration''.
 Our first step is to replace these families by ones that are more analytically convenient, see Section \ref{family} for the precise definitions.
 We say that a stratified space is {\em labelled by quilt data} if for each stratum there is given a combinatorial type of quilted surface, and each pair of strata there is given a subset of gluing parameters for the strip like ends as in Definition \ref{quiltdata} below.
 For technical reasons (contractibility of various choices) it is helpful to restrict to the case that each patch of each quilt is homeomorphic to a disk with at least one marking, and so has homotopically trivial automorphism group.
 Such quilt data are called {\em irrotatable}; the general case could be handled with more complicated data associated to the stratified space.